 You rely on your engine’s cooling system more than you might realize.
 Your vehicle’s engine should never get hotter than 220 degrees Fahrenheit, and when you consider you’ve got combustion going on inside, it’s a miracle the temperature can be regulated.
 The cooling system regulates engine temperature, and Kauai Auto Repair, LLC, lists below five reasons why the system might fail.

-The cooling system thermostat gauges the engine temperature and then signals the release of engine coolant when the engine is getting too hot.
-If the thermostat is malfunctioning, it will not release the coolant and your engine will overheat.
+The cooling system thermostat gauges the engine temperature and then signals the engine coolant release when the engine is getting too hot.
+If the thermostat is malfunctioning, it will not release the coolant, and your engine will overheat.
 This part is easy to test and replace, and if your vehicle is more than 10 years old, the thermostat has reached the end of its life expectancy.

 As we briefly touched upon above, a system leak will also cause the cooling system to fail.
 The leak could come from the radiator hoses or lines, the water pump, the reservoir, or the radiator itself.
 A common cause of a cooling system leak is age.
 Corrosion can rust the radiator and water pump, causing holes through which the coolant will leak.
 Old hoses and valves can also leak.

-Finally, although unusual, your engine’s cooling system can get blocked.
-Usually, buildup is the cause of an obstruction, but trapped air can also affect the cooling system’s performance.
-If the flow of coolant through the engine is compromised by an obstruction, your engine will overheat.
+Finally, although unusual, your engine’s system can get blocked.
+Usually, the buildup is the cause of an obstruction, but trapped air can also affect the cooling system’s performance.
+If an obstruction compromises the flow of coolant through the engine, your engine will overheat.
 Older cooling systems can suffer from buildup that can obstruct the coolant flow.